-"If you look for bombs you will miss the terrorists, if you don't look for terrorists, you will be sorry."
+If you look for bombs you will miss the terrorists, if you don't look for terrorists, you will be sorry."
 That stern admonition was given to me in 1986 by a representative of Israel's Shin Bet.
 Having recently arrived in Puerto Rico, he was dismayed at how lax security had been through London's Heathrow airport and JFK in New York.
 These words would echo in my head over and over in the aftermath of September 11, 2001, as images from New York filled me with anger and disgust.
 Anger that such an event took place and disgust that we had not done more, as an organization and as a nation, to prevent the tragedy of September 11th.

 As the FBI's investigation discovered evidence of box cutters used by the nineteen skyjackers, those words spoken to me sixteen years earlier resonated over and over.
 "If you look for bombs, you will miss the terrorists."
-Regrettably, we were looking for bombs on September eleventh, thus we were blind to the box cutters.
-My Israeli friends were right, to combat terror effectively we need to look for terrorists.
+Regrettably, we were looking for bombs on September eleventh, thus we were blind to the box cutters used by the hijackers.
+My Israeli friends were right; to combat terrorism effectively we need to look for terrorists.

 Arguably, the most important law enforcement task in this new millennium is the hunt for terrorists.
-Not for the instrumentalities of terror, that's where we failed, but rather the terrorists themselves.
+Not for the instrumentalities of terror (what they will use), that's where we failed, but rather the terrorists themselves.
 The Cold War is over, Huntington's clash of civilization, as predicted, is upon us; for the first time in American history we have to respond to asymmetrical warfare (read, terror) on a global scale (Huntington, 1993, 56-73).
-This threat, according to the most cautious within the Intelligence Community, will be the great challenge of this century much as Marxism was during the greater part of the last century.
+This threat, according to the most cautious within the Intelligence Community, will be the greatest challenge of this 21st century, much as Marxism was during the greater part of the last century.
+We are already witnessing the spread of al-Qaeda and Muslim extremists from Afghanistan and Pakistan to Iraq and Central and Northern Africa (e.g., Libya, Mali, Algeria, etc.).
 How we deal with this threat will depend principally on how well we do the job of identifying and neutralizing terrorists; for to be secure, we must find the terrorists, not just their devices.

 I thoroughly believe that once you understand the makeup of a terrorist, what they universally share in common, what is part and parcel of their personalities, what is in their heads, and how they will behave in furtherance of their ideology, then and only then can we prevent terror.
 There is no other way.
+Even now, the system in place still allows for a terrorist to sit next to you on a plane, so long as they have no weapons and they are not known to the intelligence community.
+Why?
+Because we are still primarily looking for the instruments of terror.

 Terrorists must be identified, penetrated, disrupted, and neutralized before they act out.
 If we don't, and this is a heavy charge, then we are forever doomed to mopping up after them.
 We cannot afford to continue to do so for terrorism itself has grown increasingly violent and catastrophic (White, 2003).